Hyderabad | July 02, 2015

 To renew an expiring or expired passport for a minor child (under 16 years of age), follow this process.
 If you are filing a Consular Report of a Birth Abroad, you may submit it together with the passport application.

 1. Make an appointment online and print the appointment letter.
-Appointments are available for American citizens Monday to Thursday from 12:30 pm to 4:00pm.
+Appointments are available for American citizens Monday through Thursday from 8:30 am to 11:00 am.
 We are closed on the last Wednesday of the month and on American and Indian holidays.

 2. Complete the DS-11 passport application online.
 Online application tips: